 While my children were growing up, I insisted on cooking most nights.
 Ever the health-conscious mother, I knew that my meals would be more nutritious than takeout, even though during the busy sports and after-school activity season, the convenience of pulling into a parking lot and ordering through a microphone would have made my life so much easier (and probably would have made my boys much happier, too).

 And now, as the need to cook for a family fades over time, I’m experiencing – along with a too-often stab of nostalgia for those hectic, crazy, family times, – a fading interest in cooking.
 When I think about it, it’s really no surprise.
 I cooked dinner an average of five nights a week for many years.
 Let’s say, with shopping, prepping and cleaning up, that takes up two hours each day.
 That’s 600 minutes each week spent on one meal!
 260 meals a year…a grand total of 5,200 meals over 20 years, save for the occasional meal made of leftovers, the occasional meal where you just serve sandwiches or pancakes or those stomach-churning nights when you send your kids to bed without dinner. because they’ve become just too

 unbearable. unpleasantly naughty.

 Yeah, I’ll admit that I’m plenty cook-weary (I’m weary just thinking about all this!)
 Chances are you are, too.
-The thing about empty-nesting and not having to be tethered to the stove is that there are so many more opportunities to go out with your significant other, or have have girl’s night out – both worth embracing!
+The thing about empty-nesting and not having to be tethered to the stove is that there are so many more opportunities to go out with your significant other and go to places like this Francisca Restaurant, or have a girl’s night out – both worth embracing!

 But eating out comes with its set of challenges, problems and enticements.
 There’s a certain lack of control – no, not while you’re eating the meal (there might be that), but also in the kitchen.
 You’re not there to control ingredients like salt, butter and other things that can push a so-called healthy-sounding dish into the unhealthy category.